-Following appeals from PETA India and Union Minister Maneka Gandhi, the Ministry of Health & Family Welfare has passed an amendment to Schedule Y of the Drugs and Cosmetics Rules, 1945, that will prevent testing on animals for new drug registrations when complete data from earlier toxicity experiments already exist for drugs approved abroad.
+Following appeals from PETA India and Union Minister Maneka Gandhi, the Ministry of Health & Family Welfare has passed an amendment to Schedule Y of the Drugs and Cosmetics Rules, 1945, which spares animals testing for new drug registrations when complete data from earlier toxicity experiments already exist for drugs approved abroad.

 The Gazette notification, which can be found here, reads:

-Last year, after reviewing the requests from PETA India and Union Minister Gandhi, the Investigational New Drugs (IND) Committee recommended to the Drug Technical Advisory Board that animals be spared cruel tests for new drug registrations when complete data from earlier toxicity experiments already exist for drugs approved abroad.
-PETA India supporter and X-Files star Gillian Anderson, who was in India filming Gurinder Chadha’s Viceroy’s House, had also penned a letter to the Indian Minister of Health & Family Welfare requesting that he quickly remove the requirement for duplicative toxicity testing on animals by amending the Drugs and Cosmetics Rules, 1945.
-Numerous people also contacted the Ministry in favour of the ban via PETA India’s online action alert.
+Last year, after reviewing the requests from PETA India and Union Minister Gandhi, the Investigational New Drugs Committee recommended to the Drug Technical Advisory Board that animals be spared cruel tests for new drug registrations when complete data from earlier toxicity experiments already exist for drugs approved abroad.
+Also, PETA India supporter and X-Files star Gillian Anderson, who was in India filming Gurinder Chadha’s Viceroy’s House, penned a letter to the Indian Minister of Health & Family Welfare requesting that he quickly remove the requirement for duplicative toxicity testing on animals by amending The Drugs and Cosmetics Rules, 1945.
+Numerous people also contacted the ministry in favour of the ban via PETA India’s online action alert.

 “By ending redundant and painful tests on animals, the Indian government will be sparing the lives of potentially hundreds of thousands of animals each year”, says PETA India research associate Dr Dipti Kapoor.
 “PETA India will continue to work to prevent other animals from being painfully and lethally poisoned in archaic, unreliable tests.”